Gotta Serve Somebody: Live performances

 Dylan has performed the song over 500 times in concert since 1979.
 The live versions he has performed in more recent years feature almost entirely new lyrics, as seen in his "Mondo Scripto" art exhibition in 2018.
 A live version performed with the Grateful Dead in 1987 was included on the officially released live album Dylan and the Dead.
 An additional seven versions of the song (five live performances from 1979-1980, a studio outtake and a tour rehearsal) were included on the box set The Bootleg Series Vol. 13: Trouble No More 1979–1981 in 2017.

 The song was performed on Saturday Night Live, Oct.
 20th 1979.
 Eric Idle was the host that night.

-In popular culture

-The song was prominently featured in the Sopranos' episode "House Arrest" in the year 2000, and Mountain's version was used for 2021 Sopranos prequel movie The Many Saints of Newark.

 Music video

 Director John Wilson created an animated video for Gotta Serve Somebody in 1983.